dreamportdev/Osdev-Notes/Add_Keyboard_Support/DriverImplementation.md

 uint8_t buf_position = 0;
 ```

-If we want to store just the scancode we don't need much more so we can already implement our new irq handling function:
+If we want to store just the scancode we don't need much more, so we can already implement our new irq handler:

 ```c